Desire in the Dust

-Desire in the Dust is a 1960 film released by the Twentieth Century-Fox Film Corporation, directed by William F. Claxton, produced by Robert L. Lippert and starring Raymond Burr, Martha Hyer and Joan Bennett.
+Desire in the Dust is a 1960 American neo noir crime film released by the Twentieth Century-Fox Film Corporation, directed by William F. Claxton, produced by Robert L. Lippert and starring Raymond Burr, Martha Hyer and Joan Bennett.
 The screenplay was written by Charles Lang based on a novel by Harry Whittington.

 Plot

 Lonnie Wilson, the son of sharecropper Zuba Wilson, returns to his small southern hometown of Clinton, Louisiana after spending six years on a chain gang for killing Colonel Ben Marquand's son Davey in an automobile accident.
 He revives his love affair with Melinda Marquand, who married Dr. Ned Thomas while Lonnie was serving time for the accident that she had actually caused.

 Lonnie incites Ned about his wife's infidelity, which Ned verifies when he catches Lonnie and Melinda in an embrace in Colonel Marquand's hunting lodge.
 Melinda, looking for an explanation, shoots and wounds Lonnie to defend her innocence by claiming that she was being raped.

 Colonel Marquand, who had paid Lonnie to take the blame for his daughter, uses her story to have Sheriff Wheaton kill Lonnie.
 Mrs. Marquand eventually faces Davey's death and realizes that she witnessed Melinda run down her little brother.

 Peter Marquand and Ned return to the lodge and inform Otis that the charges against Lonnie are based on lies.
 Exonerated, Lonnie gives Zuba the deed to the farm, and Zuba dances in delight, thrilled to finally own his land.